MischaU8/yumyum/modelling/model-a-coffee-cup_PuRH_Td4_R4.md

-and offset the top face using the keyboard shortcut o push the face down to create the Cup's cavity then add
-Phillips to all the edges
-create a circle curve on the side of the cup scale it to create an oval shape then offset it using the keyboard
+and offset the top face using the keyboard shortcut o push the face down to create the Cup's cavity then add fillets to all the edges create a circle curve on the side of the cup scale it to create an oval shape then offset it using the keyboard